ISBA High School Mock Trial Invitational

 Mock trials allow researchers to examine confirmation biases in a realistic setting.

-Champaign, Illinois in 2013, before moving back to Springfield for the 2019 competition.
-In 2019, 40 high schools participated.
-The defending champion is College Preparatory School of America.
+Champaign, Illinois in 2013, before moving back to Springfield for the 2019 and subsequent competitions.

 Format

 Each school must submit a roster of no more than ten members.
 The tournament consists of two preliminary rounds, with each school having a chance to represent both the plaintiff/prosecution and defense.
-After the first two rounds, the eight highest scoring teams advance to a final round.
+After the first two rounds, the 8 (10, beginning in 2025) highest scoring teams advance to a final round.
 The team with the highest point total following the final round wins the competition.
 At the end of the competition, several students are awarded outstanding attorney and outstanding witness awards, and the top three placing teams are announced.
+ISBA also releases the top 20 teams after the tournament.

 Past Champions

 The following is a list of invitational champions: